ayushbuidl/evm/evmd/README.md

 blockchain.

-This chain implementation is used to demonstrate the integration of Cosmos EVM as well as to provide a chain object for testing purposes within the repository.
+This chain implementation is used to demonstrate the integration of Cosmos EVM as well as to provide a chain object for edgening purposes within the repository.

 ## Config